jsalinaspolo/vertx3-ping-pong/README.md

 ## I've created 3 configurations to be able to test different configurations

-1. Local (uses default-cluster.xml config multicast)
+1. Local (disable multicast, enable tcp-ip and overwrite interfaces to use local 127.0.0.1)
-2. Development (uses cluster.xml overwriting only some properties)
+2. Development (disable multicast, enable tcp-ip and overwrite interfaces with the nodes)
-3. Test (uses cluster.xml with all properties from default-cluster.xml and overwrite some of them)
+3. Test (enable multicast, overwrite interfaces to fix problems when multiple network interfaces on the server)

 ## Build by environment